 In addition, with growth in southeastern Folsom in Sacramento County along White Rock Road there is the potential that a new route (or microtransit service) is implemented that includes a connection to El Dorado Hills.
 Up to one transit vehicle is assumed to be onsite at the El Dorado Hills PNR at a time.
-This page intentionally left blank

-Chapter 7 EVALUATION OF INDIVIDUAL PARK-AND-RIDE FACILITIES
+EVALUATION OF INDIVIDUAL PARK-AND-RIDE FACILITIES